wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/discover-webapis-powerapps/includes/3-create-custom-connector-with-openapi.md

 ## Create Custom Connector from Open API Document ##

 There are several ways of creating a custom connector from Power Apps.
-This time, you will create the one using the Open API document because you have got the Open API document file.
+This time, you will create the one using the Open API document because you have the Open API document file.

 After logging into [Power Apps][pa] dashboard, open the `Data` blade and click the `Custom Connectors` menu on the left-hand side.
 Then, click the `➕ New custom connector` button at the right-top corner and select the `Import an OpenAPI file` menu.